Ashley Bryan

 Ashley Frederick Bryan (July 13, 1923 – February 4, 2022) was an American writer and illustrator of children's books.
 Most of his subjects are from the African-American experience.
-He was U.S. nominee for the Hans Christian Andersen Award in 2006 and he won the Laura Ingalls Wilder Award for his contribution to American children's literature in 2009.
+He was a U.S. nominee for the Hans Christian Andersen Award in 2006 and he won the Children's Literature Legacy Award for his contribution to American children's literature in 2009.
 His picture book Freedom Over Me was short-listed for the 2016 Kirkus Prize and received a Newbery Honor.

 Early years

 Childhood

 Ashley Frederick Bryan was born on July 13, 1923, in Harlem and raised in the Bronx, both in New York City.
 His father worked as a printer of greeting cards and loved birds, and Bryan remembered their apartment as full of a hundred birds.
 He was born the second of six children and grew up with his three cousins.
 Bryan recalled his childhood in New York City during the 1930s as an idyllic time, full of art and music.
 He learned to draw, paint, and play instruments at school from artists and musicians participating in the Work Projects Administration program.
 With books he checked out from the library, Bryan made his own, temporary collection at home.
 He particularly enjoyed poetry, folktales, and fairy tales; stories that could be told within a brief span of pages.